 I have two cats.
 Both were rescued animals.
 The cats are of the indoors only variety.
 In the past I have had dogs, birds and a few other small animals.
 I welcome your pets just as I welcome you.
 They are family members after all.
 I don't often travel with my cats, but once in a while, I'll take them with me for a few days if I am going to have an electric hookup.
 If I am boondocking, the cats stay home as I worry about heat stressing them.

 Mariposa county park.
 Jasper county, IA just about 10 miles outside of town.
 It's quiet and barley used.
 Only 15 sites total and half of those are tent camping only.
 The sites are all grass and they are quite large for a RV camping park.
 I'm usually the only one in the campground.
-Quite a bargain at $7/night.
+There is water available at several points in the park, but no electric service is available.
+I think it is quite a bargain at $7/night.

 Newton, Iowa.
 Home of the Maytag corporation.
 Although Maytag was bought by Whirlpool a few years ago, Maytag Bleu cheese is still produced here.
 We now feature the wind power industry as our major industry.
 We have a factory that makes windmill blades and another which makes windmill towers.
 Newton is a quiet little burg of about 12,000 people.
 It is close enough to Des Moines to make shopping easy if you can't get what you need here.
 You get small town living with the advantage of being close enough to run into the city for an afternoon whenever the notion strikes.

 1987, 22 foot Winnebago Chieftan.
-I bought her 2 years ago for only $4K.
+I bought her a few years ago for only $4K.
 I love to weekend in her and have occasionally taken a 150 mile trip in her.
 I named her Waltzing Matilda.
 Just after I bought her, my sister asked me about naming her.
 I replied that the rig felt like a Matilda.
 My sister said that with a great big W painted on each side, the rig should have a name starting with W. I thought for a few moments and made my decision.
 The next day, the rig was christened "Waltzing Matilda."
 The song is appropriate for the most part.
 Who'll come a waltzing with me?
 I'm fixing little things and upgrading or updating Matilda as I have fun with her.
 That's part of the journey (and the fun) for me.
+I have swapped the OEM incandescent light bulbs for LED bulbs, upgraded the shower, and added a backup camera among other little things.
 This year I added solar.
 I wanted a briefcase type solar panel array so that I wouldn't have to always park in the sun.
 They were expensive and under powered. (about $400 for a 100 watt briefcase.)
 I got a pair of 100 watt panels instead.
 Then I used a little woodworking skill and built them into a hinged briefcase design of my own.
 I spent just under $300 (including the charge controller and quite a few feet of 10 gauge wire) and I got double the wattage of the pre-made briefcases while saving a hundred bucks.
 I upgraded my battery bank to 400 amp/hours as well.
 My battery box is now full.
 With my usual power usage, I can now boondock without worry for up to 10 days.
 (More if I go into extreme survival mode.)
 No, I'm not a survivalist, but it doesn't hurt to have at least a rough plan.
 (Too many years of contingency planning in the navy, I guess-lol.)
 Next year, my upgrade will be getting a genny.
+2018 update: My plans to buy a genny are on hold.
+Yes, I know the adage that behind every good solar system lies a generator, but the solar is doing fine for me so far.
+This year my project is rebuilding the dining/living area in the rig.
+With the classic "breakfast nook" style dining area gone, there is lots of room to get creative.
+I'm still working on the new design.

 I stayed 1 night passing through Iowa.
 WeekendWarriorAwithClassA was a warm and welcoming host.
 We had some great conversation!
 He provided a lot of local information and resources.
 Unfortunately, I was on a travel deadline and didn't have time to check any of them out!
 I would like to go back and explore more of Iowa when I have more time.
 Location was a quiet neighborhood in a cute little town.
 I was traveling alone and felt safe all night.
 Recommend a visit if you are in the area!